The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States: Decay Modes Analyses

 \section{Decay Modes Analyses}

-To search for these hexaquark states experimentally, the simplest and most direct approach is to reconstruct them from their decay products.
-In this section, we provide the possible decay modes of the six $p\bar\Lambda$ and $p\bar\Sigma$ molecular states studied earlier, with the hope that they can be observed on the running experiments like the BES\text{III}, BELLE\text{II}, and LHCb.
-Since the masses of these molecular states are all below their corresponding diquark thresholds, their direct decays into $p,\bar\Lambda$ or $p,\bar\Sigma$ are forbidden.
-The remaining possible decay modes are listed in Table.\ref{Decay}.
+In an experimental setting, the hexaquark states we have calculated may mix with other hadronic states due to coupling channel effects or mixing effects, such as excited states of the $K$ meson with the same quantum numbers and similar masses, which share the same strange numbers.
+These other hadronic states could mix into the background and influence detection.
+To address this, we can differentiate the hexaquark states we calculated from other states by measuring the decay modes of the hadronic states.
+In this section, we provide the possible decay modes of the six $p\bar\Lambda$ and $p\bar\Sigma$ molecular states studied earlier, with the hope that they can be observed on currently running experiments, such as BES\text{III}, BELLE\text{II}, and LHCb.

+Strong decay modes should be dominant, therefore we give only the strong decay modes.
+Since the central masses of these molecular states are all below their corresponding diquark thresholds, their direct strong decays into $p,\bar\Lambda$ or $p,\bar\Sigma$ may be forbidden.
+However, considering the uncertainty from calculation, the direct strong decays may be occur.
+The dominant decay modes are listed in Table.\ref{Decay}, while their mechanisms are shown in Fig.\ref{decaym}.

+In addition, the hexaquark states can also decay through the weak interaction.
+Both of $p\bar\Lambda$ and $p\bar\Sigma$ can decay into $p$ and $\bar p$.
+Since chiral limit is introduced in our calculation, the isospin triplet states of the $\Sigma$ baryon are degenerate.
+If isospin symmetry breaking is taken into account, the $p\bar\Sigma$ molecular states can also decay into $p$ and $\bar{n}$, while the isospin singlet $p\bar\Lambda$ states cannot.
+This difference could serve as a method to distinguish $p\bar\Lambda$ and $p\bar\Sigma$ in experiments.
+However, these weak decay processes are Cabibbo-suppressed, with rather small decay widths, making them potentially difficult to be observed experimentally.